LionPrincess7/adventures-and-beyond/english/forest/backpack/sleep.md

-Too tired to think, you put out your sleeping bag and turn off the fire.
+Sleepily, you put out your sleeping bag and turn off the fire.
 [Good night!](./the-end.md)